-Pre-65 coverage is Access Only for the PPO/Basic or POS/Premier Plan.
-Post-65 coverage is a Medicare Supplement Plan for Medicare-eligible retirees.
+Plan Benefits Available to Retirees Medical Benefits: Grandfathered Participants Postretirement medical coverage through either a Preferred Provider Organization (PPO/Basic) or a Point of Service Plan (POS/Premier).
+The City pays for costs in excess of required retiree premiums.
+Nongrandfathered Participants Pre-65 coverage is Access Only for the PPO/Basic or POS/Premier Plan.
+Post-65 coverage is through a variety of Medicare plans including Medicare Supplemental plan, PDPs, and Medicare Advantage plans for Medicare-eligible retirees.
 For post-65 coverage, the City pays for costs in excess of the required retiree premiums.
 Life Benefits: The City provides a life insurance benefit of \$5,000 to all participants.
 The payment of the \$5,000 by the City depends on if the participant had supplemental insurance as an active participant prior to retirement.
 If the participant elected supplemental life insurance as an active employee, the supplemental insurance drops to \$3,000, and is fully insured by the City.
-In addition, the City pays an additional \$2,000, which is self-insured.
+In addition, the City pays an additional \$2,000, which is self- insured.
 If the participant did not elect supplemental life insurance as an active employee, the City pays \$5,000 upon death, which is self-insured.
 An additional \$3,500 life insurance benefit is provided to a small group of police and fire employees, which is offered at the discretion of the City and is self-insured.